-Consider an arbitrary resolution refutation of $Peb_G^d$ .
+Consider an arbitrary resolution refutation of Peb_G^d .
 From this refutation we extract a pebbling of G. At some point in time t in the obtained pebbling, there must be a lot of pebbles on the vertices of G since this graph was chosen with high pebbling price.
 But this means that at time t, there are a lot of clauses on the blackboard.
-Since this holds for any resolution refutation, the refutation space of $Peb_G^d$ must be large.
+Since this holds for any resolution refutation, the refutation space of Peb_G^d must be large.
 The separation result now follows from the fact that pebbling contradictions are known to be refutable in linear length and constant width if d is fixed.

-Unfortunately, this idea does not quite work.
-In the next subsection, we describe the modifications that we are forced to make, and show how we can make the bits and pieces of our construction fit together to yield Theorem 1.1 and Corollary 1.2 for the special case of pyramid graphs.
+Unfortunately, we cannot quite get this idea to work.
+In the next subsection, we describe the modifications that we are forced to make and show how we can make the bits and pieces of our construction fit together to yield Theorem 1.1 and Corollary 1.2 for the special case of pyramid graphs.

-2.3 Detailed Overview of Formal Proof of Space Bound
+2.3 Detailed overview of formal proof of space bound

 The black-white pebble game played on a DAG G can be viewed as a way of proving the end result of the calculation described by G. Black pebbles denote proven partial results of the computation.
-White pebbles denote assumptions about partial results which have been used to derive other partial results (i.e., black pebbles), but these assumptions will have to be verified for the calculation to be complete.
-The final goal is a black pebble on the sink z and no other pebbles in the graph, corresponding to an unconditional proof of the end result of the calculation with any assumptions made along the way having been eliminated.
+White pebbles denote assumptions about partial results which have been used to derive other partial results (i. e., black pebbles), but which will have to be verified for the calculation to be complete.
+The final goal is a black pebble on the sink z and no other pebbles on the graph, corresponding to an unconditional proof of the end result of the calculation with any assumptions made along the way having been eliminated.

-Translating this to pebbling contradictions, it turns out that a fruitful way to think of a black pebble on v is that it should correspond to truth of the disjunction $\bigvee{i=1}^{d} x(v)i$ of all positive literals over v, or to "truth of v".
-A white pebble on a vertex w can be understood to mean that we need to assume the partial result on w to derive the black pebbles above w in the graph.
-Needing to assume the truth of wis the opposite of knowing the truth of w, so extending the reasoning above we get that a white-pebbled vertex should correspond to "falsity of w", i.e., to all negative literals $\overline{x(w)}i$ , $i \in [d]$ , over w.
+Translating this to pebbling contradictions, it turns out that a fruitful way to think of a black pebble on v is that it should correspond to truth of the disjunction $\bigvee{i=1}^{d} x(v)i$ of all positive literals over v, or to "truth of v."
+A white pebble on a vertex w can be understood to mean that we need to assume the partial result on w to derive some black pebble on v above w in the graph.
+Extending the reasoning above we get that this corresponds to an implication $\bigvee{i=1}^{d} x(w)i \to \bigvee{j=1}^{d} x(v)j$ which can be rewritten as the set of clauses